sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## README

-The files will allow you to run Stata and R code from external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.
+The files allow you to run Stata and R code from external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.

 (I linked Atom to Stata as well, but I don't really recommend Atom.
 The major drawback is it can be often unresponsive, and technical glitches occur too often).